Making A MSHA Part 48 Training Plan

 Exam

 This MSHA Part 48 Training Plan is a Guide to help the supervisor/mine owner with an understanding of the necessary elements and requirements of creating a training plan for their specific mine site.
-No retraining or recertification is applicable.
+No retraining is applicable.

 MSHA Part 48 New Miner & Newly Hired Experienced Miner